chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 ## Third mission / outreach / media
 - Organization of the [W&K Forum Symposium 2024: Harmony & Dissonance: Generative AI in Music and the Arts](/events/genaiart2024/)
 - I have been introduced to the Let’s empower Austria (LEA) initiative as a LEA Role Model.
-- 2x panelist at Forum Kultur
+- 2x panelist at Forum Kultur organized by the Austria's Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKOES)
+- On stage at the "DAS ist EXDIGIT" press conference as part of EXDIGIT
 - Member of the Advisory Board for the Incubation programs FACTORY and FACTORY+ at Innovation Salzburg
 - Jury member of aws Preseed | Seedfinancing—Innovative Solutions
 - 13 media mentions: